MicrosoftDocs/azure-docs/articles/batch/batch-certificate-migration-guide.md

 Currently, you can use a certificate at the account level in Azure Batch.
 You must generate the certificate and upload it manually to Batch by using the Azure portal.
 To access the certificate, the certificate must be associated with and installed for only the current user.
 A certificate typically is valid for one year, and it must be updated each year.

-## Certificates in Batch retirement
+## Feature end of support

-To move toward a simpler, standardized way to secure access to your Batch resources, on *February 29, 2024*, we'll retire the certificates feature in Azure Batch.
-We recommend that you instead use Azure Key Vault as a standard and more modern method to secure your resources in Batch.
+To move toward a simpler, standardized way to secure access to your Batch resources, on February 29, 2024, we'll retire the certificates feature in Azure Batch.
+We recommend that you use Azure Key Vault as a standard and more modern method to secure your resources in Batch.

 In Key Vault, you get these benefits: